adhawkins/SimpleLibraryViews/README.md

 Once the names of the library views have been defined, albums can be added to a library view by creating a file named:

-'simple-library-views-libraryviewname' (note that this file name does not have any extension)
+'simple-library-views-libraryviewname' or '.simple-library-views-libraryviewname' (note that this file name does not have any extension)

 in the directory containing the album's media.

 e.g. to add an album to the library 'audiobooks', create a file called

 'simple-library-views-audiobooks'

+or

+'.simple-library-views-audiobooks'

 in the album's directory.